atienosonia/ersilia-OSI/README.md

 ![alt text](figures/cardiotoxevalmetrics.jpg)

-You might encounter the error ```ModuleNotFoundError: No module named 'numpy.random.bit_generator'``` while running ```python test.py```, you can solve this by running the following codes in your command line interface
+You might encounter the error ```ModuleNotFoundError: No module named 'numpy.random.bit_generator'``` while running ```python test.py```, you can solve this by running the following codes in your Ubuntu command line interface

 ```pip install protobuf==3.20.0```